gsatish04/shell-scripting/README.md

 types of shell scripting
 shell scripting file
-how to execute shell scrit
+how to execute shell script

 ````